-Brazil becoming virus outbreak center as hospitals buckle
+Brazil becoming coronavirus hot spot as testing falters

 Hours later, she was transferred by ambulance almost all the way back, to the Ronaldo Gazzola hospital, according to her son, Rodrigo Bessa.
 Still, she died overnight, and he had to enter the hospital to identify her body.

-“I saw a lot of bodies also suspected of COVID-19 in the hospital’s basement,” said Bessa, a nurse at a hospital in another state.
+“I saw a lot of bodies also suspected of (having) COVID-19 in the hospital’s basement,” said Bessa, a nurse at a hospital in another state.

 The hospital released Edenir’s body with a diagnosis of suspected COVID-19, meaning that her death — like so many others — doesn’t figure into the government’s official tally.
 A small group of family members gathered for her burial on Wednesday, wearing face masks.